Time and Space Complexity Analysis Practical Guide

 Before explaining the concept of complexity and specific calculation methods, I will discuss some common techniques and pitfalls encountered in practice.

-You should pay attention to the data scale provided in the problem before you start coding, as complexity analysis can help you avoid wasting time on incorrect approaches.
-Sometimes, it even directly suggests which algorithm to use.
+You should always check the data size given in the problem before you start coding.
+Complexity analysis helps you avoid wasting time on the wrong solution.
+Sometimes, it even tells you which algorithm to use.

-For example, if a problem provides an input array with a length up to 10^6
+For example, if a problem gives you an array with length up to 10^6

-, we can infer that the time complexity should be less than .
-It needs to be optimized to or .
-An algorithm with complexity would reach about 10^12
+, you can know the time complexity should be less than .
+You need to make your code or .
+If your algorithm is , the total operations can reach 10^12

 Using Standard Output

-While solving algorithm problems, we might use print/console.log
+When solving algorithm problems, you might use print

-For example, in C++, function parameters are passed by value by default.
-If you pass a vector
+In C++, function parameters are passed by value by default.
+For example, if you pass a vector

-The correct approach is to pass by reference, such as vector<int>&
+The correct way is to pass by reference, like vector<int>&

-This is a rather tricky problem, often occurring in object-oriented languages like Java, though it is rare.
-Nonetheless, it merits attention.
+This problem is more common in object-oriented languages like Java, but it still needs attention.

 In Java, List

-is an interface with many implementing classes, such as ArrayList
+is an interface.
+It has many implementations, such as ArrayList

 and LinkedList

-So, if a function parameter is passed to you as a List
+If a function parameter is given as List

 for random access?
 Probably not.

-In such cases, it is generally safer to create an ArrayList
+In these cases, it is safer to create an ArrayList

-yourself, copy all elements from the passed List
+and copy all elements from the input List

-These are the main non-algorithmic issues to watch out for.
-Pay attention to them, and you should be fine.
-Let's move on to the formal explanation of algorithm complexity analysis.
+These are the main issues.
+They are not algorithm ideas, but practical problems.
+Pay attention to them and you should be fine.
+Next, we will start the main topic of algorithm complexity analysis.

 Big O Notation